EUGENE M. MCCARTHY, PHD GENETICS, ΦΒΚ

-This page is a collection bucket for some of the most way-out reports I’ve run across.
-It quotes from old newspapers certain bizarre reports about alleged very, very strange hybrids.
+This page collects some of the most way-out reports I’ve run across.
+It quotes from newspapers certain bizarre reports about alleged very, very strange hybrids.
 Though the tone of these reports is that of nonfiction, the mere fact of their publication should not in any way be taken as a guarantee that the creatures they describe ever actually existed.
 These tales appear here merely as a matter of record, for the sake of completeness.
 For, as John Amos Comenius once said, “A diligent scholar is like a bee who takes honey from many different flowers and stores it in his hive.”
-I’m gathering the literature on hybridization, the accounts quoted below are part of the literature.
-Personally, in the case of very strange hybrids, I begin to believe in their existence only when I see that there are multiple cases of the same type of hybrid attested by independent witnesses.
+I’m gathering the literature on hybridization, and the accounts quoted below are part of the literature.
+Personally, in the case of such bizarre hybrids, I begin to believe in their existence only when I see that there are multiple cases of the same type of hybrid attested by independent witnesses.

 In the opening paragraph of his Lives of the Noble Greeks and Romans, the historian Plutarch (46-120 A.D.) explains to his friend, the Roman politician Quintus Sosius Senecio, that his task in attempting to give an account of long-dead or even mythical individuals, was much like that of the mapmakers of his day: “As geographers, Sosius, edge their maps with regions unknown,” he writes, “and add marginal notes to inform us that naught lies beyond but